spatialos/UnrealGDKTestGyms/README.md

-# SpatialOS GDK for Unreal Starter Project
+# SpatialOS GDK for Unreal Test Gyms Project

 * **LICENSE:** Use of the contents of this repository is subject to the [license](LICENSE.md)
-* **REPOSITORY:** github.com/spatialos/UnrealGDKStarterProject
+* **REPOSITORY:** github.com/spatialos/UnrealGDKTestGyms

-This Starter Project is both a reference project and a starting point for building games on SpatialOS and Unreal Engine 4.
-The project uses the `ThirdPersonExampleMap` and a controllable character `AStarterGameCharacter` on a SpatialOS deployment.
+This project is for testing functionality of the SpatialOS GDK for Unreal, it:
+* is a minimal project which you can run unit tests in, and
+* contains a set of maps and Actors to aid in demonstrating functionality.

+#### Prerequisites
-For setup instructions, follow the [Get started](https://docs.improbable.io/unreal/latest/get-started/introduction) guide in the GDK for Unreal documentation.
+To use this project, you must have followed the [Get started](https://docs.improbable.io/unreal/latest/get-started/introduction) guide in the GDK for Unreal documentation and set up either the Example Project or the Starter Template project.

+#### Set up
+* Follow the [manual-install - clone the project](https://docs.improbable.io/unreal/latest/content/get-started/example-project/exampleproject-manual-setup#step-2-clone-the-example-project-repository) instructions for the Example Project.
+* Replace the Example Project repository link in the instructions with the Test Gyms Project repository link.

+#### How to use
+For instrtuctions on how to use this project please read the [user manual](http://github.com/spatialos/UnrealGDKTestGyms/USER_MANUAL.MD).

 For more information, see the [SpatialOS GDK for Unreal documentation](https://docs.improbable.io/unreal/latest/).